Z323323/Quadratic-residues/README.md

    $\dots$<br>
    $\displaystyle \lfloor \frac{3(78)}{79} \rfloor = 2 = p - 1$ (with an ereased remainder of $76$)

-   In general the potential cases of difference between $q$ and $p$ varies up to infinity, thus how do we manage to solve this¿ One really big problem is that we can't know in general when
+   In general the potential cases of difference between $q$ and $p$ varies up to infinity which limits our power of analysis quite a bit.<br>

-   $\lfloor pu/q \rfloor = 1$

    If you take a quick look at [https://en.wikipedia.org/wiki/Proofs_of_quadratic_reciprocity] you'll find out that they took $\sum_{u}\lfloor qu/p \rfloor$ because they set $p = 11, q = 7$, thus $p > q$, which is the viceversa of my assumption.
 Also, they set such primes not randomly at all.
-That's probably the most 'good looking' case you can find having $q$ which is strictly bigger than $q - (q - 1)/2$.
-For some reason which I'm not going to delve because they would complicate the proof further, we can see that
+That's probably the most 'good looking' case you can find having $p$ which is strictly bigger than $q - (q - 1)/2$, which for some reasons I'm not going to delve because they would extend the proof further (they are not complex by the way), produce

    $\displaystyle \lfloor \frac{7(2)}{11} \rfloor = 1$<br>

-   Thus at the first term of the summation we already have a $1$ which could simplify the proof for some reasons (not considering corner cases which Wiki covers by the way, infact their proof is not easy to understand) but it's not the general case; IMHO we should always delve the worst cases to show how something works.
-Now, having said this clarification, in general we can't know when we will end up having
+   at the first term of the summation.
+This particular behaviour could simplify the proof for some reasons (not considering corner cases which Wiki covers by the way, infact their proof is not easy to understand) but it's not the general case; IMHO we should always delve the worst cases to show how something works.
+Now, having said this clarification, note that we will jump back and forth from the Wiki example (reversing $q$ and $p$), i.e. $q = 11, p = 7$ to our corner case with $q = 79, p = 3$.
+In general we can't know exactly when we will end up having

    $\lfloor pu/q \rfloor = 1$

-   as I already said and also we can't know in general when we will start facing $2, 3, \dots$ etc. Then how can we solve this?
-It turns out that we don't need to know it (but just because of Eisenstein's intuitions).
+   and also we can't know in general when we will start facing $2, 3, \dots$ etc. but it turns out that we don't need to know it to derive the solution of the theorem.
 The most important thing to understand is that

    $\lfloor pu/q \rfloor$